Sneako

-Nicolas Kenn De Balinthazy (born September 8, 1998), known online as Sneako, is an American political commentator and social media personality.
-He gained prominence through YouTube, where he posted commentary videos and street interviews.
-His channels were removed in 2022 for repeated violations of YouTube's community guidelines, and were reinstated in October 2025 under a YouTube pilot program allowing previously terminated creators to return to the platform.
+Nicolas Kenn De Balinthazy (born September 8, 1998), known online as Sneako, is an American live streamer and social media personality.
+He initially gained prominence on YouTube in the mid-2010s for lifestyle content, video essays, and street interviews.
+His content then shifted to far-right trolling and politics, including misogyny and antisemitism, collaborating with figures like white nationalist Nick Fuentes and influencer Andrew Tate.
+This content resulted in permanent bans from YouTube, Twitch, TikTok, and Instagram.

-His content evolved from gaming videos to political and social commentary.
-Media outlets have described his views as far-right and controversial.
-He has been associated with the manosphere, a loosely defined online subculture centered on masculinity and gender roles.
-Critics have accused Sneako of promoting misogynistic, homophobic, Hinduphobic, and antisemitic rhetoric.

-Early and personal life

-Nicolas Kenn De Balinthazy was born in New York City.
-He is a mixed individual of mainly Hungarian, Haitian and Filipino descent, which he openly talks about in several livestreams In 2023 he moved to Miami, Florida, before returning to his home city in late 2025, where he currently resides.

-He converted to Islam in mid-2023.

 Career

 Early YouTube work (2013–2021)

 Sneako began uploading videos to YouTube in 2013.
 His early videos were apolitical gaming and filming man-on-the-street interviews, often about dating, before briefly working for YouTuber Jimmy Donaldson, also known as MrBeast.
-His topics began to shift into right-wing trolling, such as asking White people on the street to say racial slurs for one dollar.
+His topics began to shift into right-wing trolling, such as asking white people on the street to say racial slurs for one dollar.
 He would also host discussions on why men and women are not equal.

-Bans and platform changes (2022–2024)
+Bans and platform changes (2022–2025)

-In 2022, Sneako was banned from YouTube and Twitch the following year.
-The ban led him to the streaming website Rumble, where he became popular with young male viewers.
+In 2022, Sneako was banned from YouTube.
+He was banned from Twitch the following year.
+Following his removals, he began streaming on Rumble, where he became popular with young male viewers.

-He was banned from YouTube again in October 2024 after briefly being unbanned; he was banned from TikTok for promoting violence against women.
+In October 2024, Sneako was banned from YouTube again within 24 hours of a reinstatement.
+He was also banned from TikTok in early 2024 for promoting violent misogynistic content, according to Media Matters for America.

+In October 2025, Sneako publicly criticized Twitch after the platform reinstated streamers Nina Lin and Zoe Spencer following a 24-hour suspension related to a widely circulated clip in which they were accused of sexually assaulting a man on camera.
+In response, Sneako publicly criticized the decision on X, questioning why he remained permanently banned while other creators received rapid reinstatement.
+In posts on X and in a video cited by SoapCentral, Sneako contrasted their short suspension with his own permanent ban from Twitch, claiming he had never been given a clear explanation beyond "hateful conduct".